---

 sleep 10

 Try it.
-Run the script and hit Ctrl+C. You will see "Cleaning up..." print.
-Rule: Always trap EXIT if you create temporary state.
+Run the script and hit `Ctrl+C`.
+You will see "Cleaning up..." print.

 ls *.jpg | xargs -P 8 -I {} convert {} -resize 50% small_{}

-• -P 8: Run 8 processes at a time.
+- `-P 8`: Run 8 processes at a time.

-• -I {}: Replace {} with the filename.
+- `-I {}`: Replace `{}` with the filename.

-This will run 8x faster.
-Warning: Be careful with API rate limits (e.g. AWS CLI).
-If you run aws s3 cp with -P 100, AWS will throttle you.
+**Warning**: Be careful with API rate limits (e.g. AWS CLI).
+If you run `aws s3 cp` with `-P 100`, AWS will throttle you.

-Part 12: The getopts Menu (Making CLIs)
+## The `getopts` Menu (Making CLIs)

-If your script takes arguments like Checking $1 and $2, stop.
 What if I want to pass flags in a different order?
-Use getopts to build a professional interface.

 while getopts "r:e:h" opt; do